jlefager/MysteryLitBot/README.md

 Edit the code
 ----------
-You'll need to change 'gentsguide.txt' in tweetadvice.py to whatever your source file is named.
+You'll need to change '*.txt' in tweetadvice.py to whatever your source file is named.

 Create a twitter account and app.
 ------